Man City ease to 3-0 win over Liverpool as Guardiola celebrates 1,000th game in style

 Doku put the game out of reach with his first league goal since January when Nico O'Reilly found him on the edge of the box.
 He shifted the ball onto his other foot and then whipped a blistering shot from just outside the box into the far corner in the 63rd minute.

+City's win was their first over Liverpool since April 1, 2023, ending a run of four games without a victory.

 Haaland had an early penalty saved by Mamardashvili who guessed the right way, the fourth penalty City have missed in their last five against Liverpool in the Premier League.
-The penalty was awarded after Doku appeared to get caught by Mamardashvili.
+The penalty was awarded after Doku appeared to get caught by the Liverpool keeper.

 Premier League top scorer Haaland bagged his 14th goal of the campaign - the second-most of any player through the first 11 games of a season, behind only Haaland himself, who had 17 in 2022-23.
 He also has 28 goals in 18 games for club and country.